Registration of

 • hand tools;

-• fertilizers: insecticides, fungicides and similar products used in agriculture.
+• fertilizers: insecticides, fungicides, and similar products used in agriculture.

 Dividends

-Companies that have withheld their dividends are taxed on retained earnings at a rate of 10% to 40% of their income.
+Companies withheld their dividends are taxed on retained earnings at a rate of 10% to 40% of their income.
 This rate can be reduced to 2% for companies registered in the free zone, subject to certain conditions.

 If dividend information is open, the rates are: